You say 'continuous delivery', I say 'limit WIP'

 Top 5 Agile change tips 1 - Get a great or-else-reason

 This is a topic I rant talk about quite a lot nowadays it seems.
-I feel like a old LP with a scratch (just that analogy probably date me pretty good I guess).
+I feel like an old LP with a scratch (just that analogy probably dates me pretty good I guess).
 But I do it because I see it missing from a lot of agile change initiatives, big and small.
 And they are then doomed to fail.

 Just to be sure - I make no claim of being the inventor of this; I’ve picked it up here and there and everywhere.
-Not even sure where any more.
+Not even sure where anymore.
 Half Lean, half agile, half rightshifting and half the Kanban Method I guess.
 For whatever I’ve learned I’m eternally grateful.
-What I’m saying is this; if anything strike you as good it was probably invented elsewhere.
+What I’m saying is this; if anything strikes you as good it was probably invented elsewhere.
 If it’s bad - it’s probably me.

-In this posts I wanted to quickly write down some ways of making sure that your...
+In this post, I wanted to quickly write down some ways of making sure that...

 Read More